-cerebral bypass surgery
+Cerebral artery bypass surgery

 What is cerebral bypass surgery?

 Blood carries nutrients and oxygen to the brain through four main arteries: the right and left carotid arteries and the right and left vertebral arteries.
 Poor delivery of blood flow reduces the brain’s ability to function.
 Called cerebrovascular insufficiency, a lack of blood supply leads to transient ischemic attacks (TIA), stroke, and ultimately brain cell death.
 In a cerebral artery bypass, the surgeon reroutes blood flow around a blocked or damaged artery to improve or restore blood flow to an oxygen-deprived (ischemic) area of the brain.
 A cerebral bypass can be performed in a variety of ways depending on where the blockage has occurred, the underlying condition being treated, and the size of the brain area to be revascularized.
-In general, there are two types of bypasses:
+There are two types of bypasses:

 The first type uses a vessel graft – a length of artery or vein harvested from somewhere else in the body.
 The graft is connected above and below the blocked artery so that blood flow is rerouted (bypassed) through the graft.
 Common vessels used as a graft are the saphenous vein in the leg or the radial or ulnar arteries in the arm.
 A separate incision is required to harvest the graft.
 Next, one end of the graft is connected to the external carotid artery (ECA) in the neck and then tunneled under the skin in front of the ear to the scalp.
 A hole is cut in the skull through which the graft is passed and connected to an artery in the brain.
 This method is typically used when a large (high-flow) artery is affected or needs to be sacrificed to treat a tumor or aneurysm.